-The Welcome to Maryland Fund will support Afghan refugee families who have fled their country to resettle in Maryland.
+The Welcome to Maryland Fund supports Afghan who have fled their country to resettle in Maryland.

-The United States has begun a humanitarian evacuation and is relocating a group of Afghan Special Immigrant Visa (SIV) applicants to Maryland.
-SIV evacuees are interpreters, medical personnel and community members who served the U.S. government during the war in Afghanistan.
-The IRC has resettled more than 16,000 Afghan SIV recipients since Congress established the program in 2006, and is committed to ensuring that these families are given a chance to seek safety and rebuild their lives in the United States.
+The United States began a humanitarian evacuation in August 2021 and is relocating over 70,000 Afghans Humanitarian Parolees to the country.
+These Afghans are interpreters, medical personnel and community members who served the U.S. government during the war in Afghanistan.
+The IRC has resettled more than 16,000 Afghans across the county since 2006 and is equally committed to ensuring that those arriving today are given a chance to seek safety and rebuild their lives in the United States.

 Give online to the Welcome to Maryland Fund

-For more information, please contact Development Coordinator, Mark.Youmans [at] rescue.org (subject: Information%20about%20Afghan%20SIVs) (Mark Youmans).
+For more information, please contact Development Manager, Mark.Youmans [at] rescue.org (subject: Information%20about%20Afghan%20SIVs) (Mark Youmans).

 Welcome to Maryland Fund